ribeiropdiogo/LEI/README.md

 make end
 ```

+### Python Server

 ## :nerd_face: How it Works

 When running `make run` (which is included in `make all`), you are mounting the folder `fs_data` which in the mountpoint `fs`.
 The result is a filesystem located at the mountpoint which supports our tracing fuctionality.

+The system call used in this filesystem are captured and sent via sockets to the `server` we built in python.
+This server processes this data by inserting it in Elastic Search.

 # :muscle: Developed by: